jcaip/jcaip.github.io/_posts/2020-03-25-Who-gets-paid-what-in-VC-wonderland.md

 A look at who gets paid what in San Francisco.

+This is a follow up to an earlier post on [startup equity](/Startup-Equity-TLDR)

 <!--more-->

 I was researching job offers for startups in San Francisco, and wanted to get some real data.

-I found this analysis from 2014 which is pretty good, but is a bit old.
+I found [this analysis](https://www.codingvc.com/analyzing-angellist-job-postings-part-2-salary-and-equity-benchmarks) from 2014 which is pretty good, but is a bit old.

 Unfortunately AngelList has since deprecated their API so instead I manually scrolled through ~370 job postings and copied over the company name, job title, company size, and salary and equity ranges.
 I restricted companies to those strictly in SF.